-You may revoke your proxy and reclaim your right to vote up to and including the day of the Annual Meeting by giving written notice to the Corporate Secretary of the Company, by delivering a proxy card dated after the date of the proxy or by voting in person at the Annual Meeting.
+You may revoke your proxy and reclaim your right to vote up to and including the day of the Annual Meeting by giving written notice to the Corporate Secretary of the Company, by delivering a proxy card dated after the date of the previously mailed proxy card or by voting in person at the Annual Meeting.
 All written notices of revocation and other communications with respect to revocations of proxies should be addressed to: Aspen Group, Inc., 276 Fifth Avenue, Suite 505, New York, New York 10001, Attention: Corporate Secretary.

-Who is paying for the expenses involved in preparing and mailing this proxy statement?
+Who is paying the expenses of preparing and mailing this proxy statement?

-All of the expenses involved in preparing, assembling and mailing these proxy materials and all costs of soliciting proxies will be paid by the Company.
+All of the expenses involved in preparing, assembling and mailing the proxy materials for the Annual Meeting and all costs of soliciting proxies will be paid by the Company.
 In addition to the solicitation by mail, proxies may be solicited by the Company's officers and regular employees by telephone or in person.
 Such persons will receive no compensation for their services other than their regular salaries.
 Arrangements will also be made with brokerage houses and other custodians, nominees and fiduciaries to forward solicitation materials to the beneficial owners of the shares held of record by such persons, and we may reimburse such persons for reasonable out of pocket expenses incurred by them in so doing.
-We may hire an independent proxy solicitation firm.